How to Set Up Blogger Settings – A to Z | For Beginners

 Blogger supports both RSS and Atom.
 The RSS Feed is the most widely used site feed format.
 In order to receive notifications or updated content one has to subscribe to your blog’s RSS Feed link.

 In order to learn What are the benefits of Site Feed, How to create your Blogger blog’s Site Feed URL, How to display Site Feed on your blog, What are Title & Enclosure Links, read this tutorial: How To Set Up Site Feed Settings in Blogger | RSS Feed.

 16. General Settings

-In this section you will learn how to set up General Settings in Blogger.
+In this section, you will learn about How to set up General Settings in Blogger.